Same-sex marriage in the State of Mexico: Passage of legislation in 2022

-Another same-sex marriage bill was introduced to Congress in 2022 by Deputy Daniel Sibaja González (MORENA).
+Another same-sex marriage bill was introduced to Congress in 2022 by Deputy Daniel Sibaja González from the National Regeneration Movement.
 A vote in a Congress committee was scheduled for the second week of September 2022.
-The vote was delayed until 23 September, however, and a plenary vote was scheduled for October.
+The vote was delayed until 23 September, and a plenary vote was scheduled for October.
 On 23 September, the committee vote was postponed to the following week.
 The committee approved the bill on 27 September.
 A final, plenary vote was scheduled for Tuesday, 11 October 2022.
 The bill passed Congress on 11 October by 50 votes to 16.
 It was published in the official state journal on 1 November, following Governor Alfredo del Mazo Maza's signature, and took effect the next day.
-The first same-sex marriage performed under the new law occurred on 2 November in Coacalco de Berriozábal between Leticia Chávez Rivera and María del Rosario Pérez Vilchis.

-Article 4bis of the Civil Code was amended to read:
+The first same-sex marriage performed under the new law occurred on 2 November in Coacalco de Berriozábal between Leticia Chávez Rivera and María Pérez Vilchis.
+Article 4bis of the Civil Code was amended to read: Marriage is an institution of a public nature and social interest, through which two people, freely and voluntarily, decide to share a state of life in pursuit of their personal and conjugal fulfillment, under the formalities and solemnities established by this Code.